jkingyens/ssl-renew/README.md

 set some environment variables:

-$GCLOUD_PROJECT_ID - the project id where your cloud DNS records are stored

 $RENEW_DOMAIN - the name of the domain you want to renew ie) substrait.com

 $RENEW_EMAIL - the email address to get expire reminders sent to